 A blockchain solves the “who” problem by establishing a shared network in which all participants agree on ownership and involvement.
 Members of a blockchain network host it jointly and equally in a decentralized fashion.
 The practical question is, what are the actual business benefits and revenue opportunities of enterprise blockchain solutions, and enterprise Ethereum specifically?

 A Short Explanation: What Is Enterprise Ethereum?

 Most people know that Ethereum is a public blockchain network that transacts billions of dollars in value.
 But many people don’t know that the Ethereum codebase is also used by enterprises worldwide to form business blockchain networks.
 Many of these private, permissioned Ethereum instances are separate from the public chain, though they have an option to bridge to data or value on the main public Ethereum network.

 For the record, there is no single product called “Enterprise Ethereum.”
-We use the term here to refer holistically to blockchains built using modified Ethereum clients, such as Quorum and Pantheon, that address the specific needs of enterprise such as increased privacy, performance, and scalability, as well as permissions and governance controls.
+We use the term here to refer holistically to blockchains built using modified Ethereum clients, such as ConsenSys Quorum, that address the specific needs of enterprise such as increased privacy, performance, and scalability, as well as permissions and governance controls.